 Summer is here and in the next few weeks people will be taking their annual holidays and schools will be breaking up.
 For some, Summer holidays mean traveling abroad, but for others, the delights of the UK are highly desirable and holiday camps, glamping sites and hotels up and down the country will fill with happy holidaymakers.
 For those holidaying in the UK, this often means driving on the UK’s busy motorways, and, as with any long car journey, this carries the risk that you will breakdown, due to anything from a blowout, running low on fuel, or the failure of an integral car part.
+Obviously, if you were to have an accident, your vehicle should be insured, whether it be car or motorbike insurance.
+But if you break down, the insurance won’t cover you for this unless it is an added option.
 This is why it is so important to make sure you have breakdown cover for your vehicle.

 Breakdown cover is crucial, and yet it is one of those things that some people either forget to get, or forget to renew.
 Maybe this is due to it not being compulsory – when your car seems to be running OK, why do you need to think about cover?
 It seems one way to save money when times are tough, but it is clearly a false economy.
 For if you do happen to break down, and need roadside assistance or towing, the cost can be astronomical.